alex-and-the-antelopes/ParlPy_executer/README.md

-# ParlPy executer
+# periodic_scraper

-Helper repository for Insight backend
+Directory for scripts to run periodically to load data into the database